Dinesh10703/Employee-payroll-System/README.md

 install all the packages
-for frontend use the npm run dev connect the backend to ruun server use the npm nodemon
+for frontend use the npm run dev connect the backend to ruun server use the npm nodemon authentications like
+Employee : anika.sharma@example.com , Password : password1234
+Adim:charan@gmail.com,passwordLpassword1234

 link:https://pay-nest-6k2b.vercel.app/